-Landscape and visual monitoring and site audits were carried on 4th and 20th April 2006.
-Vegetation clearance work, site formation and erection of site office were being carried out at present.
-Some of the trees had been already transplanted to final location.
-Stockpiles of cleared vegetation were found stored on site and require removal.
+Landscape and visual monitoring and site audits were carried on 9th and 23rd May 2006.
+Vegetation clearance work and site formation is being carried out at present.
+Some of the trees have been already transplanted to final location and some temporary hydroseeding works have been carried out on slopes.